Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 800 Gold
 - Longbow

 **Volley**: You can replace one attack with a volley of spectral arrows in a 30 foot cone.
-All creatures in the cone must succeed a dexterity saving throw, dc 8+ proficiency bonus + dexterity modifier or take 2d8 force damage, halfed on a save.
+All creatures in the cone must succeed a dexterity saving throw, dc 9+ proficiency bonus + dexterity modifier or take 2d8 force damage, halfed on a save.
 Once this action is used it cannot be used again until 18 seconds pass.

+_You get +1 to hit and damage rolls using this weapon_

 ---